-Debt securities issued are initially recognised when they are originated.
+Shariah complaint debt securities issued are initially recognised when they are originated.
 All other financial assets and financial liabilities are initially recognised when the fund becomes a party to the contractual provisions of the instrument.

-A financial asset is initially measured at fair value plus or minus, for an item not at fair value through profit or loss (FVTPL), transaction costs that are directly attributable to its acquisition or issue.
+A financial asset is initially measured at fair value plus, for an item not at FVTPL, transaction costs that are directly attributable to its acquisition or issue.
+A trade receivable without a significant financing component is initially measured at the transaction price.